Packers ride Rodgers’ hot start to 21-16 win over Vikings

-GREEN BAY, Wis.
-(AP) — Aaron Rodgers threw two early touchdowns and the Green Bay Packers held on for a 21-16 win over the Minnesota Vikings on Sunday.
+Rodgers threw two early touchdowns and Green Bay held on for a 21-16 victory over the Minnesota Vikings.

+“The biggest thing is that we’re 2-0,” he said.
+“I know we owe a lot of that to our defense and (defensive coordinator) Mike Pettine and his staff and those guys for being opportunistic and making plays when they had to.
+But I think there’s still a lot of great potential in this offense.”

 On a day when the Packers honored late Hall of Famer Bart Starr at halftime, Rodgers put on quite a show — particularly early.
 Rodgers completed nine of his first 10 passes for 134 yards and two touchdowns and had a perfect 158.3 rating through the first quarter.
 He finished 22 of 34 for 209 yards.

+“Yeah, this is probably the wordiest offense I’ve been in since Cal,” said Rodgers, who played college ball at California after transferring from Butte Community College.
+“I think it just helps with communication.
+He doesn’t have to say 12 syllables to me, and then I say 12 syllables in the huddle.
+It helps speed things up a little bit.
+But we didn’t use it a whole lot.
+We only used it about five or six times.”

+After scoring on each of its first three possessions, Green Bay’s offense failed to muster another point.
+But the hot start was enough to win.

-The Packers improved to 2-0 under new coach Matt LaFleur after opening the NFL’s 100th season with a victory at rival Chicago.
+The Packers remained unbeaten under LaFleur after opening the NFL’s 100th season with a victory at rival Chicago.
 They also beat the Vikings (1-1) for the fifth time in the past seven games at Lambeau Field.

-Kevin King intercepted Cousins late in the end zone to preserve the win.

 Minnesota’s Dalvin Cook had a career-high 154 yards and a touchdown on 20 carries.
-It was the third-year back’s second consecutive game with over 100 yards rushing.
+It was the third-year pro’s second consecutive game with over 100 yards rushing.
+Cook also had 37 yards receiving in the loss.

+“We’re just trying to find our rhythm,” Cook said.
+“It was a hostile environment.
+We knew what we were coming into.
+Tried to prepare as well as we could.
+You can never replicate a game.
+Just trying to find our rhythm.
+We found it, but they jumped on us pretty early.”

-After throwing the ball just 10 times in the season opener, Kirk Cousins finished 14 of 32 with 230 yards, a touchdown and two interceptions.
+After throwing the ball just 10 times in the opener against Atlanta, Kirk Cousins finished 14 of 32 with 230 yards, a touchdown and two interceptions.
+Cousins was picked off by Kevin King in the end zone late in the fourth quarter.

+“You just can’t do that, can’t do that,” Cousins said of the interception.
+“It happened last week in our game against us.
+We talked about it all week, you just can’t do that.
+It’s uncharacteristic of me.”

+The Vikings are 5-2-1 in last their eight meetings against Green Bay.

-Rodgers and Davante Adams connected on a 39-yard completion on the Packers’ first offensive play and LaFleur’s offense was off and running.
-Rodgers found running back Jamaal Williams for a 15-yard touchdown to cap a four-play, 75-yard opening drive.
+Rodgers and Davante Adams connected on a 39-yard completion on the Packers’ first offensive play.
+Rodgers found running back Jamaal Williams for a 15-yard touchdown to cap a four-play, 75-yard drive.

-Minnesota had a chance to answer with at least a field goal, but Dan Bailey missed wide left on a 47-yard attempt with about 9 minutes to go in the opening quarter.

 It took Green Bay’s offense all of 12 minutes to score more points (14) than it did in the season opener at Chicago (10).

-After not seeing a single ball against the Bears, receiver Geronimo Allison gave the Packers a two-score advantage on a 12-yard strike from Rodgers.
+After a missed field goal by Minnesota, receiver Geronimo Allison, who did not see a single pass against the Bears, gave the Packers a two-score advantage on a 12-yard strike from Rodgers.

-Green Bay got the ball right back after defensive lineman Kenny Clark sacked Cousins, forcing a fumble.
-Dean Lowry recovered the ball and the Packers took over at the Vikings 33.
+Green Bay took over at the Vikings 33 after defensive lineman Kenny Clark sacked Cousins, forcing a fumble.
+Dean Lowry recovered the loose ball.

 The Packers took a commanding 21-0 lead with 2 minutes to play in the first half on 2-yard run by Aaron Jones.

-Green Bay never scored again.
+“We came out hot,” said Jones, who finished with 116 yards on 23 carries.
+“We thought we could do no wrong.
+We’ve just got to continue to work at it because the fourth drive, fifth drive, sixth drive, we want points on those as well.”

 After rushing for 111 yards and two touchdowns in a win last week against the Falcons, Cook broke out for a 75-yard score following a missed tackle by rookie safety Darnell Savage.

+“Eventually one of us was going to make a play to get this game rolling, and it was just me that made a play,” Cook said.
+“Whatever to get a team rolling, to get this thing going, that was the play to do it.”

-Stefan Diggs scored the Vikings’ other touchdown with 45-yard grab from Cousins with 9:12 to play in the third.
+Stefan Diggs scored the Vikings’ other touchdown with a 45-yard grab with 9:12 to play in the third.

+“Disappointing loss today,” Vikings coach Mike Zimmer said.
+“We fought hard, but we didn’t play well enough to win.
+We had some dumb penalties. … The interception at the end of the ballgame hurt.”

 INJURIES

-Packers safety Raven Greene was carted off the field with an ankle injury following the first play of the second half.
+Packers: S Raven Greene was carted off the field with an ankle injury following the first play of the second half.
 He did not return.

 STARR CELEBRATION